voltrue2/gracenode/src/rpc/README.md

 **gracenode** RPC server can optionally handle session and data encryption/decryption.

-The encryption/decryption method used is `aes-ecb`.
+The encryption/decryption method used is `aes-128-ecb` and `CTR-mode` with random IV/nounce.

 In order to enable session and data encryption/decryption, you must have the following before you start **gracenode**: